keboola/processor-fit-into-storage/README.md

         "component": "keboola.processor-fit-into-storage"
     },
     "parameters": {
-        "chunk_size": "900000"
+        "chunk_size": 900000
     }
 }
 ```

 Each file is completely read and wrapped into a CSV so that it becomes a single table cell.
 Because the
 maximum cell size is usually limited (depending on where the file is imported afterwards), chunking is
 used to split larger files into cells.
+KBC Storage cell size is described in the [docs](https://help.keboola.com/storage/#storage-data)
 To be able to reconstruct each file, the columns `file` and `index` are added
 to the CSV.
 For example when processing the file `greeting.txt`:

     Hi there